 When I got my own car, I felt liberated.
 I could go anywhere anytime!
 But, my experiment was a failure.

 But maybe it wasn’t a complete failure.
 I discovered that the bus can be useful, even when you have a car.
-I’ve actually used it a few times since I bought my car, just for the convenience of not having to find parking in downtown Santa Monica.
+I’ve actually used it more than a few times since I bought my car, just for the convenience of not having to find parking in downtown Santa Monica.
 I’d say learning to use the bus was the biggest take-away from the experiment for me.

 And, now I try to carpool more often when going to social events.
 It makes things much more fun!